nexmo-se/vcr-react-express-voice-outbound/README.md

 - **Direct Subaccount API Access**: All subaccount operations (LVNs, applications, calls) use the subaccount's own credentials following Vonage API best practices.
 - **No Automatic LVN Fetching**: LVNs are fetched only when the user explicitly provides subaccount credentials and clicks "Get Subaccount LVNs".
 - **Credential Validation**: Subaccount credentials are validated during API requests, providing immediate feedback for invalid secrets.
+- **LVN-Application Linking Requirement**: **Critical workflow requirement** - users must click "CREATE OR GET SUBACCOUNT APPLICATION" whenever they select a different LVN to ensure proper assignment before calling.
+- **Call Button Validation**: The Call button is automatically disabled when an LVN is selected that hasn't been linked to the application, with clear warning messages.
+- **Streamlined LVN Management**: Single "BUY LVN" button replaces separate Cancel/Release and Buy buttons, automatically purchasing and assigning numbers.
+- **Enhanced Response Feedback**: Application creation/retrieval responses clearly indicate whether an app was "Created" or "Retrieved" with specific application IDs.
 - **All errors** (authentication, invalid credentials, no LVNs, call errors) are shown in the UI.
 - **Response History**: The UI maintains a history of the last 10 API responses with timestamps and operation labels.
 Users can expand the history panel to review previous operations and clear the history if needed.
 - **Outbound calls** can only be made by a subaccount's Vonage Application ID and Private Key.
 - **LVN selection**: The first available LVN is selected by default after fetching.
 - **Application persistence**: The backend stores subaccount application info and private key for reuse using the VCR State Provider.
-- **Webhook events**: The backend receives and stores call status updates, and the frontend displays them in real time.
+- **Webhook events**: The backend receives and stores call status updates, and the frontend displays them in real time with improved formatting.

 ## VCR State Storage